glotzerlab/row/doc/src/guide/concepts/cache.md

 jobs on the 2nd cluster will inevitably lead to changes in the submitted cache on both clusters that cannot be merged.

-> Before you copy your project directory, wait for all jobs to finish, then execute
+> Wait for all jobs to finish, then execute
 > ```bash
 > row show status
 > ```
 > to update the cache.
+Now the submitted cache is empty and safe to copy.

 ## Completed directories